seleb/PICO-8-Token-Optimizations/README.md

 - Use when: you're dealing with large amounts of similar data stored in tables
 - Caveats: Remember that PICO-8's other limits (character, compressed, RAM) can be just as restrictive as the token limit; this technique is useful but it doesn't give you infinite storage.
 Also, strings aren't limited in length, but accessing data in a string with more characters than PICO-8 numbers can represent may require a bit of extra work (e.g. the `#` operator will overflow).
 - Saves: depends; usually a whole lot of tokens, but with a fairly large overhead

+## Use Logical Short Circuiting
+Lua logical operators (`and` and `or`) stop evaluating and resolve when they don't need to go any farther to fulfil the logical condition. `foo() or bar()` will never run `bar()` if `foo()` returns a truthy value, and the whole expression will resolve to the return value of `foo()` if it's truthy or the return value of `bar` otherwise, and the opposite goes for `and`. `thing=foo() or bar()` serves to replace `thing=foo() if(not thing) thing=bar()`

+- Use when: you need to run multiple functions until one returns a good value
+- Caveats: logical operators can be tricky to follow when used this way, and 0 being truthy can cause problems
+- Saves: about six tokens per instance

+## Use Logical Short Circuiting for Arithmetic
+The trick above can also be used as part of an arithmetic expression, and is handy when you are using a condition to choose between two different arithmetic operations to perform.
+`if foo() then a = b + c else a = b + d end` can be replaced with `a = foo() and b+c or b+d`

+- Use when: a condition leads to one of two arithmetic operations
+- Saves: about three tokens per instance